 - Online bridge programs

-While online CNA to LPN programs are attractive, these programs will still require students to work with a training facility to administer hands-on training.
+While online CNA to LPN programs are attractive, these programs will still require students to work with a CNA facility to administer hands-on learning.
 Regardless of the type of program pursued, the curriculum will include some standard LPN subjects such as:

 - Nursing care for families

 - Nursing foundations

 Most full time LPN train9ing programs take around 12 months to complete and include around 40 credit hours of coursework.

 Once an accredited program has been completed, the next step is to register and pass The National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 The National Council of the State Boards of Nursing requires an authorization letter from the applicant’s state to register for this examination and pay about $200.
 Registering and scheduling the exam can be done here.
 The exam itself is five hours long will have a minimum of 85 questions.

 After passing the exam, the aspiring LPN can then apply for a license in their state.
 If they fail to pass, there is a 45-day wait before being allowed a second attempt at the exam.
 Depending on the state, there may be additional requirements for those who fail on their first attempt.